 The researchers say that the study provides evidence for appliance manufacturers to introduce filtering systems into the design of machines and develop approaches to reduce water consumption in laundry cleaning.

-Procter & Gamble laundry products, such as Ariel Pods, are suited to low temperatures and the company intends to use this evidence to bring further innovations to enable consumers to wash with low temperatures without compromising on performance.
+Procter & Gamble laundry products, such as Ariel Pods, are suited to low temperatures and the company intends to use this evidence to bring further innovations to enable consumers to wash at low temperatures without compromising on performance.
 They also hope it will encourage textile manufacturers to help by conducting filtered pre-washing to remove the most labile fibers, which can easily break down and displace.

 Provided by: Northumbria University [Note: Materials may be edited for content and length.]